 After nearly being killed by a drunk driver, Dr. Scot Hodkiewicz learned the power of forgiveness and humility and saw that his struggles were his path to salvation.
 With questions for study and reflection, this book is an ideal companion for Christians seeking to walk more closely with God.

 KiCam Projects is dedicated to changing the world one great story at a time by bringing to life true stories of survival and recovery—from illness, addiction, tragedy, or other challenges—that will inspire and empower audiences.
-In addition to traditional and hybrid compensation models, we invite our collaborators to identify a nonprofit organization that will benefit from a portion of the proceeds of their work.
+We invite our collaborators to identify a nonprofit organization that will benefit from a portion of the proceeds of their work.
 Together, we can make a difference in local communities and in the world at large.

 Open Call For Submissions